samboy/rg32hash/README.md

 This will tell us the RadioGatún[32] sum of 0x55 repeated four times;
 in other words this will tell us the RadioGatun[32] sum of “UUUU” (without the quotes).

+# tiny32api.c

+This version of RadioGatún takes a 32-bit unsigned int as its seed.
+This way, we can reduce the code size in applications where we simply use RG32 as a source of random numbers.
+This is a compliant subset of RadioGatún[32]: the generated numbers are the same as the ones the reference RadioGatún[32] implementation generates when it’s given a 32-bit little endian number as the hash input.

 # rg32.class.php RG32 in PHP